Personal Information Privacy Plan

 Alternatively, an individual may make a privacy complaint to the Office of the Information Commissioner without requesting an internal review provided at least 45 business days have elapsed since the complaint was made to the Privacy Contact Officer.

-For further information, see Procedures for Access to and Amendment of Personal Information/Complaints and Internal Review Procedures.
+For further information, see Procedures for Access to and Management of, Personal Information / Complaints and Internal Review Procedures.

 Vice Chancellor & President